lewisknewton/questionnaire-engine/README.md

 Their endpoints are defined in [server.js](server.js).
 The functions called at these endpoints are defined in [api-routes.js](routes/api-routes.js) and [web-routes.js](routes/web-routes.js), respectively.

-For simplicity and security, short IDs are used for all endpoints instead of unique IDs.
+For simplicity and security, resources' short IDs are used in endpoints instead of their unique IDs.
+See [Security](#security) for more detail.

 ### API